Cuban-Born GM Dealer Doing A Booming Business in South Florida and the Caribbean

 This geographical area, one of two GM zones in Florida, also represents a huge regional market for the Detroit-based automaker.

 “Florida is our biggest market in the Southeast U.S. and South Florida holds a big share of that,” Carlos Latour, the Chevrolet zone manager for South Florida and the Caribbean, said in an interview at the busy Miami Lakes Chevrolet dealership.
+“I even had someone asking about the possibility of leasing a GMC Sierra the other day, they want to get their hands on them any way possible”.

 Within GM’s South Florida zone, the highly concentrated area that includes Miami-Dade, Broward and Palm Beach counties — or what people outside GM call South Florida — is a wealthy and dynamic market, with a population estimated at more than 5.9 million.